 [caption id=“attachment_171391” align=“aligncenter” width=“300”] Robert Capa During Spanish Civil War[/caption] Robert Capa was born Ernest Andrei Friedmann on in 1913, Budapest.
 He is remembered as one of the most famous war photographers in history.
 War photography is a dangerous career of capturing images which display the hardship and emotions of war.
 Read this war photography article to learn more.
 Robert died in the field on May 25, 1954.
 During his career, Capa covered the Spanish civil war, World War II in London, North Africa, and Italy, the Japanese invasion of China, D-Day, and the liberation of Paris.

 The Spanish Civil War

-Robert Capa began as a small time photographer in the early 1930’s after moving from Germany to France.
+[caption id=“attachment_171390” align=“aligncenter” width=“300”] Refugees Walking on a Beach by Robert Capa, March 1939[/caption] Capa began as a small time photographer in the early 1930’s after moving from Germany to France.
 Around the same time, he changed from his birth name to Robert Capa, believing it was more American sounding and would buy him more opportunity.
-His first began his life of war photography in 1936, as he was in Spain during the Spanish Civil War.
+He first began his life of war photography in 1936, as he was in Spain during the Spanish Civil War.
 During the next three years, he photographed the pain and destruction of the war on civilians.
 This work carried him almost directly into the World War on the horizon.